 Set up Other Singular Features

-The Engine evaluates installs before finalizing the attribution or reporting it to the partner, thus preventing excessive billing for CPI/CPA campaigns.
+Singular’s Fraud Prevention Engine protects your marketing efforts to prevent attribution fraud.
+The engine evaluates installs before finalizing the attribution or reporting it to the partner, thus preventing excessive billing for CPI/CPA campaigns.

 » For an introduction to Singular's fraud prevention mechanism, see Singular Fraud Prevention.